powsybl/powsybl-tutorials/metrix/src/main/README.md

 - Ensure that parades are disabled.

-- Run the calculation and observe the actions taken by Metrix on the groups and the following consumption.
+- Run the calculation and observe the actions taken by Metrix on the units and the following consumption.

 #### Results and Analysis: